Command-line Routine Debugging

 In the example, the ZBREAK display shows that:

 Tracing is ON

 There is no break if CTRL-C is pressed.

 The output then describes the two breakpoints and one watchpoint:

 The F flag for the first breakpoint equals “EB” and the S flag equals 5, which means that a breakpoint will occur the fifth time the line is encountered.
-The E flag displays executable code, which will run before the Caché Programmer prompt for the break is displayed.
+The E flag displays executable code, which will run before the Caché Terminal prompt for the break is displayed.

 The F flag for the second breakpoint equals “DL”, which means it is disabled, but if enabled will break and then single-step through each line of code following the breakpoint location.